 Workable is a mid-market recruiting platform that combines ATS functionality with AI-powered candidate recommendations.
 It works well for companies hiring across multiple departments with 10-50 open roles at a time.
 The built-in sourcing tool pulls from a database of 400M+ profiles, though users report the matching accuracy falls off for highly specialized technical roles.

 Pricing: Standard at $299/mo, Premier at $599/mo, Enterprise starting at $719/mo.
 All higher-tier plans require annual contracts.
-No free tier.
+Free tier not available.

 Good for: Mid-size companies that need a solid ATS with basic AI sourcing features.
 Less suited for agencies or teams that need deep outreach automation.